 While the movie theaters are nice once in a while, Netflix and chill can be just as satisfying.
 Whether you’re watching old favorites or new releases, these tablets will have your back when you’re streaming for hours on end, at high resolutions, or balancing screen size with convenience.

-Do you regularly watch movies and browse the Internet on a tablet?
+Do you regularly watch movies on a tablet?
 We’d love to hear about some of your favorites in the comments below!